Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusAllActive/README.md

 - On the trigger attribute, there's a "jobs-source-connection" value:<br>
   `[ServiceBusTrigger(TopicName = "jobs", SubscriptionName = "repl", Connection = "jobs-source-connection")]`
 - On the output binding attribute, there's a "jobs-target-connection" value:<br>
-  `[EventHub("jobs", Connection = "jobs-target-connection")]`
+  `[ServiceBus("jobs", Connection = "jobs-target-connection")]`

-Those values directly correspond to entries in the function app's [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings) and we will set those to valid connection strings for the respective Event Hub.
+Those values directly correspond to entries in the function app's [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings) and we will set those to valid connection strings for the respective topic.

 ##### Configure the connections

-On the source Event Hub, we will add (or reuse) a SAS authorization rule that is to be used to retrieve messages from the Event Hub.
-The authorization rule is created on the source Event Hub directly and limited to the 'Listen' permission.
+On the source topic, we will add (or reuse) a SAS authorization rule that is to be used to retrieve messages from the topic.
+The authorization rule is created on the source topic directly and limited to the 'Listen' permission.

 > **NOTE**<br><br>
-> The Azure Functions trigger for Event Hubs does not yet support role-based access control integration for managed identities.
+> The Azure Functions trigger for Service Bus does not yet support role-based access control integration for managed identities.

 ``` azurecli
 az servicebus topic authorization-rule create \